Podcast EP 009: The Representative

 They’re not the same person.
 They’re completely different.

 That is what I mean by the representative.
-A representative is a person that paints that picture that shows up that the way that they think that they should be showing up.
+A representative is a person that paints that picture that shows up the way that they think that they should be showing up.

 That creates this facade of how they want to be seen but when the rubber meets the road it’s a different conversation.
 You know we always meet a person’s representative we never really truly get down to the nitty-gritty of who they truly are as a person.